moukani/IRISDemos/BaseImages/irisdemodb/README.md

 The script will verify if a folder called *./shared* exists.
 If it doesn't, it will create it for you. this folder will be mapped to the /shared folder into your container.
 If you put a file called license.key on this folder, IRIS will use it.
 Otherwise, the IRIS will run without a license.

+## Calling the Hello IRIS page

+To test if your container is running and loading the source code correctly, you can call the hello IRIS page on http://localhost:52773/csp/app/hello.csp.

 ## How to customize this image with source code

 Ther is an Atelier project on folder ./irisdemodb-atelier-project.
 You can add your classes and CSP pages to it.
 When you rebuild the Dockerfile into a new image, this source code will be cooked into the container.